Fort Lauderdale Child Custody Attorney

 If you are not married, you may establish parental responsibility by filing a petition to determine paternity.
 A court will order DNA testing, and depending on the results, will enter a parenting plan, create a time-sharing arrangement, and award child support.
 Also, if you are filing a petition for an injunction for protection against domestic violence, you can ask for temporary custody of your child in your petition.
 However, any custody order that you get would expire when the injunction expires.
 Let our Fort Lauderdale child custody attorneys help you.

 Whether you are seeking to establish custody and time-sharing through your divorce, or seeking parenting rights through other means, we can help you through the entire process.
 Please contact Sandra Bonfiglio, P.A. to schedule a consultation.
-We represent both mothers and fathers in child custody matters in Fort Lauderdale, Boca Raton and throughout Broward County.
+Our Fort Lauderdale child custody attorneys represent both mothers and fathers in child custody matters throughout Broward County.